I worked at Cabinet Office full-time

 Value your people - too much talk from the current head about the failings of the civil service. civil servants are talents, motivated people - who are taking a huge pay cut compared to what they could get elsewhere - in order to be able to work on issues that matter.

 I applied online.
-The process took 5+ months.
-I interviewed at Cabinet Office (London, England).
+The process took 2 weeks.
+I interviewed at Cabinet Office (London, England) in April 2018.

 Let us know if we're missing any workplace or industry recognition –